 \section{Introduction}

 Mixed Integer Linear Programming (MILP) can formulate a wide range of combinatorial optimization problems, many of which are NP-hard~\citep{Karp1972}.
 MILP has been widely applied in production planning~\citep{ye2023deepaco}, resource allocation~\citep{ejaz2025comprehensivesurveylinearinteger}, and energy management~\citep{pinzon2017milp}, as well as in emerging applications across advanced manufacturing.
-However, due to the inherent NP-hardness of MILP, finding provably optimal solutions is computationally intractable for large instances.
-Although exact algorithms such as Branch and Bound and Cutting-Plane methods \citep{1958Outline} provide optimality guarantees, they often incur prohibitive computational costs on large instances, limiting their practicality in time-sensitive real-world applications~\citep{bengio2020machinelearningcombinatorialoptimization}.
+However, due to the inherent NP-hardness of MILP, finding provably optimal solutions is computationally intractable for large-scale problems.
+Although exact algorithms such as branch-and-bound and cutting-plane methods \citep{1958Outline} provide optimality guarantees, they often incur prohibitive computational costs on large instances, limiting their practicality in time-sensitive real-world applications~\citep{bengio2020machinelearningcombinatorialoptimization}.

 Recently, machine learning has shown great potential in accelerating MILP solving by leveraging structural similarities across problem instances and reusing decision knowledge~\citep{Gasse19,2020Hybrid,ling2024learningstopcutgeneration}.
 Among these approaches, Predict-and-Search (PaS) has emerged as a particularly effective paradigm~\citep{Han23,geng2025differentiable,liu2025apollomilpalternatingpredictioncorrectionneural}, which can significantly reduce the runtime of traditional MILP solvers.
 Specifically, PaS methods employ Graph Neural Networks (GNNs) over bipartite variable-constraint graphs to estimate the marginal probabilities of variable assignments, thereby identifying promising subspaces or critical structures where high-quality solutions are likely to reside.
-A conventional exact MILP solver (i.e. SCIP \& Gurobi) is then invoked to search within these reduced regions to efficiently find near-optimal solutions.
+A conventional exact MILP solver (e.g., SCIP or Gurobi) is then invoked to search within these reduced regions to find near-optimal solutions efficiently.

-Despite their success, existing PaS frameworks exhibit fundamental limitations.
-Their predictive models inherently rely on imitating labels without explicitly enforcing global feasibility or optimality conditions.
-Furthermore, by predicting variables in isolation rather than modeling their joint dependencies, these models struggle to respect the complex coupling constraints inherent in MILP \cite{wolsey1999integer}.
-Consequently, the raw predictions may lack structural validity, resulting in imprecise trust regions \citep{Han23}, which can increase computational overhead and degrade solution quality in the subsequent search phase.